kteh123/Weasel/README.md

 `python Weasel.py`

 If you're a developer, you may start Weasel by opening an IDE (Sublime Text, VS Code, Visual Studio, etc.) and run the Weasel.py script.

+# Start Weasel Command-Line Mode
+Open a Terminal (MacOS and Linux) or a CMD (Windows), navigate to the downloaded Weasel folder

+`cd <Weasel_folder_path>`

+and start Weasel by running the command

+`python Weasel.py -c -d "path/to/xml/dicom.xml" -s "path/to/analyis/script.py`

+This alternative of Weasel is recommended if you're processing a large number of DICOM files at the same time or if you're running a time-consuming script.

 # Generate the Executable